Mathematics and Statistics Student Seminars (MASSS)

 The Mathematics and Statistics Student Seminar series is a forum for undergraduates to present talks on topics of general interest in mathematics and statistics.

-- Weekly seminars are typically held at 11 a.m. on Tuesdays in Noyce Science Center, Room 2517, during the academic year.
+- Weekly seminars are typically held at 11 a.m. or 4 p.m. on Thursdays in Noyce Science Center, Room 2517, during the academic year.

 - Each seminar is typically a talk of forty to sixty minutes, including questions from the audience.

-- The faculty sponsor and organizer of the Mathematics and Statistics Student Seminar series is currently Chris French.
+- The faculty sponsors and organizers of the Mathematics and Statistics Student Seminar series is currently Chris French and Pratima Hebbar.

 Explore Academic Opportunities and Scholarships